Barniva/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

-# alx-backend-javascript
+# ES6 Data Manipulation

-This repository contains a collection of JavaScript functions for various operations on student data and data structures.
+This repository contains a collection of JavaScript functions and data structures for data manipulation using ES6 features.
+The functions and data structures provided in this repository are designed to handle various operations on student data.
 Each function is implemented in a separate file with a corresponding test file for easy usage and testing.

-Below is a list of the functions available in this repository:
+## Functions

-## 0. Basic List of Objects
+### 0. Basic List of Objects

 **Function Name:** `getListStudents`